 The number of people in a family unit is also important since self-sufficiency is hard work.
-While young children can help with simple chores, there is plenty of heavy work involved in maintaining a homestead that requires input from capable adults.
+While young children can help with simple chores, there’s plenty of heavy work involved in maintaining a homestead that requires input from capable adults.

-I do not wish to appear ageist in any way, however, some people, when they become older, are not always fit and able to undertake the tasks that a younger person would.
+I don’t wish to appear ageist in any way, however, some people, when they become older, are not always fit and able to undertake the tasks that a younger person would.

 There is a certain age at which homesteading becomes more challenging and those who are very young or very old may have more trouble being up to the tasks required.

-Consequently, the age and capabilities of the people in the family unit become of prime importance in finding the amount of land that is needed and can be worked effectively.
+Consequently, the age and capabilities of the people in the family unit become of prime importance in finding the amount of land that’s needed.

 100 acres of land should be enough to do everything that is needed, but if there is only one person to work that land, then it becomes impossible.
 There’s just too much work for one person to do.